- General Information

-- There is no fee for requests up to 25 items (images or pages).
+- For study purposes, there is no processing and/or reproduction fees for requests up to 25 items (images or pages).
 However, turnaround time for orders will depend on staff availability and the existing queue of digitization requests.

-- We do not charge use or permission fees for scholarly, educational, or non-commercial publications.
-However, for ICFA staff to produce a publication-quality image:
+- There is no use or permission fees for scholarly, educational, or non-commercial publication request(s).
+However, for an ICFA staff to produce a publication-quality image:

-* There is a $20 charge for items that have not yet been scanned or digitized.
+* There is a $20 reproduction fee per item that have not yet been scanned or digitized.

-* There is no charge ($0) for items that have already been scanned or digitized.
+* There is no reproduction fee ($0) for items that have already been scanned or digitized.

-- ICFA staff will send you a copy of the Image Request Form that itemizes the fees (if any) that apply to your request.
-Fill out both pages of the form, including your contact information and publication information.
+- ICFA staff will send you a copy of the Photo Order Form that itemizes the requested materials and fees (if any) that apply to your request.

 - Please indicate your preferred delivery method:

-* Link to an FTP site for downloading
+* Link to a file hosting service (MediaFire) for downloading

-- Images will be delivered upon receipt of payment:
+- Request(s) will be delivered upon receipt of payment: